 Discover…Tobermory on the Isle of Mull

-If you’re a lover of coastal tradition en route to Scotland, you can head to the Isle of Mull.
+Lovers of coastal traditions en route to Scotland can head to the Isle of Mull.
 With its pastel coloured houses and boats bobbing in the harbour, the fishing port of Tobermory is packed with coastal heritage.
 Known for freshly caught seafood, the island and its surrounding waters are also renowned for rare wildlife, including white-tailed eagles, dolphins and otters.
 An abundance of walking trails makes the scenic landscape easy to explore on foot too.

 Like…the performances at the Minack Theatre?